SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 Instead of choosing workspace types that are monitored, you can select the **specific workspaces \(1\)** option.
 This option enables you to manually select specific Microsoft Teams, Microsoft 365 Groups, and sites monitored in the Lifecycle Management automation.
 You can also:
-* **Select the Auto-select new workspaces (2)** option if you want to start monitoring newly created workspaces when SysKit Point detects them
+* **Select the Auto-select new workspaces (2)** option if you want to start monitoring newly created workspaces when Syskit Point detects them
 * **Edit selected workspaces (3)**
 * **Preview selected workspaces (4)**